National Libraries Week and a libraries update

-I haven't written about DC's Woodridge Library, which abuts a large park, but it is a shame that the library wasn't designed to integrate into the park at all, nor was the street space outside the library entrance reconfigured to be more of a square.
+I haven't written about DC's Woodridge Library, which abuts a large park, but it is a shame that the library wasn't designed to integrate into the park at all, nor was the street space outside the library entrance reconfigured to be more of a public square fronting the building.

 Those are just a couple of the big misses from that redo, which was done by an internationally renowned architecture firm.
 (The Francis Gregory Library in Southeast DC does a much better job in connecting to an adjacent park.)
 Needless to say, my take on the Woodridge branch is different from others ("D.C.'s Newest Library Packs a Lot of Visual Drama Into a Small, Simple Building," Washington City Paper).